d-saikrishna/d-saikrishna.github.io/Blogs/Satta/reservation/reservation.md

 The same logic applies to make a case for the reservation of women, LGBTQ, and other marginalized sections of society.
 And the same logic makes me believe that income-based reservation has converted reservation policy into a policy for economic justice, while it is supposed to be a policy for social justice.
 <hr style="border:1px solid gray">

+**Update**
+Are reservations the only way to achieve this representation?
+Are there no better methods?
+Certainly not.
+There will always be scope for improvement.
+And that should be a matter of debate.
+Here are a few alternative designs for affirmative action:
+1. [Indirect Affirmative Action](https://indianexpress.com/article/opinion/columns/a-better-design-for-social-justice/): Tarunabh Khaitan suggests that affirmative action be given using more secular criteria instead of identity and group membership criteria.
+For example, assuming that SCs and STs are major benefeciaries of MGNREGA scheme, he suggests that affirmative action be given to members/families of MGNREGA beneficiary.
+This way, the intented representation can be achieved and other issues with reservation (rich people getting undue benefits) can also be addressed.
+It requires a lot of sociological studies on finding the correlations between the group memberships and secular criterion to be targetted.
+2. [Inequity Score](https://www.firstpost.com/india/look-beyond-quotas-for-equality-6650451.html):  Pranay Kotasthane and Nitin Pai suggest that every candidate be given an inequity score, calculated based on the diadvantage faced by that candidate.
+This score will be used along with other scores (exams) in giving out the final rank list.
+Technically there is no "reservation" or a "quota".
+People from this rank list will be selected.

+Debates on reservation should start here.
+Any calls to outright remove it because it lacks "merit", just comes from historical amnesia and privilege.

 **References:**

 1. [Anand Teltumbde on how the misuse of the law is a bogey.](https://economictimes.indiatimes.com/news/politics-and-nation/why-the-misuse-of-the-sc/st-act-is-nothing-but-a-bogey/articleshow/63648662.cms?from=mdr)